Prospects for the detection of the prompt very-high-energy emission from $\rm\gamma$-ray bursts with the High Altitude Detection of Astronomical Radiation experiment: Experiment

 \section{Experiment}

-The HADAR instrument is configured with 4 water-lens telescopes to measure Cherenkov light induced by $\rm 10~GeV$ to $\rm 100~TeV$ CRs and $\gamma$- rays in the atmosphere.
-Fig. \ref{fig:det} exhibits its layout, where the 4 water-lens telescopes shape a square with the length of each side 100 meter.
-The small cubes are plastic scintillation detectors of YangBaJing Hybrid Array, which can be used to do joint observation.
-The right panel of Fig. \ref{fig:det} demonstrates detailed profile structure of a telescope.
-It mainly consists of a acrylic spherical cap lens with diameter of 5 meters, a cylindrical tank with a radius of 4 meters and a height of 7 meters, and a camera with an array of 18961 PMTs of 5 cms in diameter.
-The steel tank, containing absorption layer in the inside wall and thermal insulation material coated in the outer wall, is filled with purified water which is high transmittance for ultraviolet photons.
-The PMTs are placed in the focal plane of the lens and arranged as a series of concentric ring matrix, supported by a stainless steel spaceframe.
+The HADAR instrument is configured with four water-lens telescopes to measure the Cherenkov light induced by the $\rm 10~GeV$ to $\rm 100~TeV$ CRs and $\rm\gamma$-rays in the atmosphere.
+Figure \ref{fig:det} shows the layout of the instrument, in which the four water-lens telescopes are aligned into a square with a side length of 100 m.
+The smaller cubes are plastic scintillation detectors of the YangBaJing Hybrid Array, which are used to perform joint observations.
+The right-hand panel of Fig. \ref{fig:det} shows a detailed profile structure of one of the telescopes.
+It mainly consists of an acrylic spherical cap lens with a diameter of 5 m, a cylindrical tank with a radius of 4 m and a height of 7 m, and a camera with an array of 18,961 PMTs each 5 cm in diameter.
+The steel tank, containing an absorption layer in the inside wall and thermal insulation material coated in the outer wall, is filled with purified water to reflect radiation emission to the PMTs.
+The PMTs are placed in the focal plane of the lens and arranged as a series of concentric ring matrixes, supported by a stainless-steel spaceframe.

-Fig.\ref{fig:perf} presents the performance of HADAR with different incident rays.
-As shown in the left, the angular resolution is about sub-degree from ten GeVs to TeV energy range, the incident angle of photons makes little differences.
-The effective area shown in the right panel increase from tens of square meters to hundreds of thousand square meters as energies rise.
-It is about a hundred thousand square meters at $\rm \sim300~GeV$ for HADAR, which is comparative to that of HESS \citep{2015ICRC...34..980H} and MAGIC \citep{2016APh....72...76A}.
-Note that the observation of GRBs not only depends on effective area, but also FoV.
-HADAR has a large FoV of about 60 degrees, which is almost one order of magnitude large than that of IACTs.
-The product of effective area and solid angle of HADAR even far larger than the one of CTA \citep{2019scta.book.....C}.
-Thus HADAR is superior for the observation of GRBs due to it wide FoV and small angular resolution.
+Figure \ref{fig:perf} presents the performance of HADAR with different incident rays.
+As shown on the left, the angular resolution is about a sub-degree in the energy range from approximately 10 GeV to many TeV with almost constant incident angle of the photons.
+The effective area shown in the right-hand panel increases from tens of square meters to hundreds of thousands of square meters as the energy increases.
+It is approximately 100,000 square meters at $\rm \sim300~GeV$ for HADAR, which is comparative to that of H.E.S.S. \citep{2015ICRC...34..980H} and MAGIC \citep{2016APh....72...76A}.
+Note that the observation of GRBs depends not only on the effective area, but also on the FOV.
+HADAR has a large FOV of approximately 60 deg, which is almost one order of magnitude larger than that of IACTs.
+The product of the effective area and the solid angle of HADAR is even far larger than that of CTA \citep{2019scta.book.....C}.
+Owing to these merits, HADAR is suitable for the observation of $\rm \gamma$-ray emission from GRBs, especially in the prompt phase.